HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Step 7:** Click the "Connection Test" button to verify the availability of connection of the configured data source information.
 If the configured information is unavailable, the "Hostname", "Port", "Connection User", "Connection User Password" and "Database Name" input boxes of the corresponding data source will be identified.
 If it is detected that the data source is connectable but the database does not exist, it prompts whether to create database for the user, but the configured connection user shall have create privilege.

+> !Note
+>
-**Backup user test:** The availability testing of backup users depends on the backup program (HotDB) on the server where the data source is located.
+> **Backup user test:** The availability testing of backup users depends on the backup program (HotDB) on the server where the data source is located.
 If the server where the data source is located is not installed with the backup program or the backup program is not started, the availability of backup user cannot be detected and the "Connection Test" cannot be passed.

 **Step 8:** Click the "Save and Return" button to save the configured node data